-A Director is able to exercise the right to speak at a meeting of the Board of Directors and is deemed to be in attendance when that person and all those attending the meeting are in a position to communicate with each other.
+A Director is able to exercise the right to speak at a Meeting of the Board of Directors and is deemed to be in attendance when that person and all those attending the Meeting are in a position to communicate with each other.

-60. Chairing Board Meetings
+70. Chairing Board Meetings

-Subject to any specific provision contained in these Rules, the Chair or, in their absence the Vice-Chair, shall preside at meetings of the Board of Directors.
-He or she shall perform such other additional duties as directed by the Board of Directors which are not inconsistent with the provisions of the law or of these Rules.
+Subject to any specific provision contained in these Rules, the Chair or, in their absence the Vice-Chair, shall preside at Meetings of the Board of Directors.
+They shall perform such other additional duties as directed by the Board of Directors which are not inconsistent with the provisions of the law or of these Rules.

-If neither the Chair nor the vice-Chair is present or willing to act within 15 minutes after the time appointed for the beginning of a Board meeting, the other Directors shall elect one of their number to be Chair of that meeting.
+If neither the Chair nor the Vice-Chair is present or willing to act within 15 minutes after the time appointed for the beginning of a Board Meeting, the other Directors shall elect one of their number to be Chair of that Meeting.

-Questions arising at the meeting of Directors shall be decided by a majority vote.
+Questions arising at the Meeting of Directors shall be decided by a majority vote.
 Each Director shall have one vote on any matter provided that the Chair of the Meeting shall have a second casting vote in the case of equality of votes.

-61. Failure to Attend Meetings
+71. Failure to Attend Meetings

-Any Director who, without special leave of absence, fails to attend 3 consecutive Board meetings shall, if the Board of Directors so resolve, be deemed to have vacated their office, and the vacancy shall be filled as provided for in Rule 55.
-Committee
+Any Director who, without special leave of absence, fails to attend 3 consecutive Board Meetings shall, if the Board of Directors so resolve, be deemed to have vacated their office, and the vacancy shall be filled as provided for in Rule 65.
+If a Director fails to attend at least 75% of scheduled Board or 75% of scheduled Committee meetings in a twelve-month period, without good or sufficient reason, then the Board of Directors may resolve that the Director has failed their duties.

+For the avoidance of doubt, the period of twelve months shall begin on the first day of the Credit Union’s Financial Year.

-62. Delegation of Powers
+72. Delegation of Powers

-The authority of the Board of Directors resides within a meeting of the Board which has been properly called.
-Outside of a Board meeting Director(s) shall only have the specific authority to act in a specified area as may from time to time be delegated within a meeting of the Board of Directors.
+The authority of the Board of Directors resides within a Meeting of the Board which has been properly called.
+Outside of a Board Meeting, Directors shall only have the specific authority to act in a specified area as may from time to time be delegated within a Meeting of the Board of Directors.
 In addition, the Board of Directors may delegate any of their powers to Committees established as provided for in these

 Rules.
-Committees shall consist of such members of the Board as determined from time to time by the Board and other individuals as the Board think appropriate who shall have clear terms of reference and conform in all respects to these terms, including any requirements regarding reporting to the Board of Directors.
+Committees shall consist of such Members of the Board as determined from time to time by the Board and other individuals as the Board think appropriate, who shall have clear terms of reference and conform in all respects to these terms, including any requirements regarding reporting to the Board of Directors.

-63. Validity of Actions
+73. Validity of Actions

-All acts carried out by any meeting of the Board, or of any Committees or by any Director acting in pursuance of any authority duly given shall, notwithstanding that it is afterwards discovered that there was some defect in the appointment or qualification of any Director, be valid as if such Director had been duly appointed or qualified.
+All acts carried out by any Meeting of the Board, or of any Committees or by any Director acting in pursuance of any authority duly given shall, notwithstanding that it is afterwards discovered that there was some defect in the appointment or qualification of any Director, be valid as if such Director had been duly appointed or qualified.

-64. Responsibilities of Directors
+74. Responsibilities of Directors

-Subject to the law and these Rules, the Board of Directors shall manage the general business and control of the affairs of the Credit Union and shall be responsible for performing all of the duties ordinarily performed by the Board of Directors.
-The responsibilities of the Board shall be laid out in a policy agreed from time to time by the Board of Directors which shall be provided to all newly elected members of the Board, prospective members of the Board and any member on request.
+Subject to the relevant laws and these Rules, the Board of Directors shall manage the general business and control of the affairs of the Credit Union and shall be responsible for performing all of the duties ordinarily performed by the Board of Directors.
+The Board of Directors will maintain policies which cover management of conflicts of interest, standards of conduct, Directors’ duties and responsibilities, Directors’ training, Directors’ recruitment and whistleblowing, These policies will be provided to all newly elected Members of the Board, prospective Members of the Board and any member on request and reviewed and approved by the existing Board annually.

-Any changes made to the document throughout the year shall be reported to the members at the next Annual General Meeting.